-The SFC encourages institutions to continue to work on student participation, with support from sparqs as it develops its focus to assist institutions and student associations to fully engage students as equal partners in creating a learner-centred experience.
+The SFC encourages institutions to continue to work on student participation, with support from spargs as it develops its focus to assist institutions and student associations to fully engage students as equal partners in creating a learner-centred experience.
 (SFC Guidance - July 2017 circular, Paragraph Nos.
 44-46)

-Additional student representative training can be provided on request; For further information about the training events/ or online training packages please contact SAUWS, Student Rep Co-ordinator, src@sauws.org.uk.
+Additional student representative training can be provided on request; for further information about the training events/ or online training packages please contact SAUWS, Student Rep Co-ordinator, Sabina.lawrie@uws.ac.uk.